Nevenall/ghosting-the-edge/manuscript.md

 Armor plates embedded over or under your skin.
 Either way they are not very subtle and project your profession to whoever sees or scans you.

-**Dermal Plating 1 ¤** – You get a **Ballistic Armor** aspect and you may choose to roll Physique to D against ballistic attacks.
+**Dermal Plating 1 ¤**—You get a **Ballistic Armor** aspect and you may choose to roll Physique to D against ballistic attacks.

-**Dermal Plating 2 ¤** – As Dermal Plating 1 ¤ and you get a +2 to D against ballistic attacks.
+**Dermal Plating 2 ¤**—As Dermal Plating 1 ¤ and you get a +2 to D against ballistic attacks.

-**Dermal Plating 3 ¤** – As Dermal Plating 1 ¤ and you get a +4 to D against ballistic attacks.
+**Dermal Plating 3 ¤**—As Dermal Plating 1 ¤ and you get a +4 to D against ballistic attacks.

 ##### Thermal Insulation

 This might layers of heat dispersing material in a cyborg body, or advanced skin weaving

-**Thermal Insulation {1, 2}** – +2 {+4} to D against heat and fire and heat based effects.
+**Thermal Insulation {1, 2}**—+2 {+4} to D against heat and fire and heat based effects.

 ##### Induction Shielding

 These might be implanted dispersion nets, or simply hardened circuitry.

-**Induction Shielding {1, 2}** – +2 {+4} to D against electrical and EMP effects.
+**Induction Shielding {1, 2}**—+2 {+4} to D against electrical and EMP effects.

 ##### Sensor Defense

 These defenses create interference that makes it more difficult for electronic sensors to detect the character.
 It might be an active "noise" generating device, or it might be a cleverly engineered skin coating that baffles sensors.

-**Sensor Defense {1, 2}** – +2 {+4} to D against electronic sensor detection and guided weapons.
+**Sensor Defense {1, 2}**—+2 {+4} to D against electronic sensor detection and guided weapons.

 #### Implanted Weapons

 There's a truly startling number of implanted weapon scenarios.
 Poison gas false teeth, toe-grenades, razor sharp finger-scalpels, the tried and true cyberarm missile launcher for messy assassinations, or a simple bomb at the base of your brain for instant self-destruct.

-**Finger Razors 1 ¤** – Small scalpel blades implanted beneath your fingernails remain hidden until you extend them with a thought.
+**Finger Razors 1 ¤**—Small scalpel blades implanted beneath your fingernails remain hidden until you extend them with a thought.
 There are not terribly dangerous on their own, but they can surprise the unwary and be handy for incapacitating wrists, or blinding a target. +2 to C with Fight when you can apply your razors.

-**Concealed Weapon 1 ¤** – You have a generic smart weapon concealed in a cyberlimb, forearms are a common choice, which you can reveal and fire with simply a thought.
+**Concealed Weapon 1 ¤**—You have a generic smart weapon concealed in a cyberlimb, forearms are a common choice, which you can reveal and fire with simply a thought.
 Your weapon gets +2 to resist being detected.

 #### To Be Categorized